 Take note that it is usually best not to sharpen an image until it is ready to be printed, posted on the web or made ready for presentation in some other form.
-The reason for this is that most magazines and other publications request that only unsharpened images be submitted.

-The ultimate sharpening tools - unsharp mask and history:
+The ultimate sharpening tool - unsharp mask:

 A general rule is that smaller files will require less sharpening.
-With a full size image out of a 6-8 megapixel camera I would suggest setting the sliders to 100-120%, 0.5-0.8 and 3 as a starting point.
+With a full size image out of a 10-15 megapixel camera I would suggest setting the sliders to 100-120%, 0.5-0.8 and 3 as a starting point.
 You can then adjust each as necessary until you have achieved a result that is pleasing to you.
 Do note however that over sharpened images are definitely undesirable.
 And always preview your images at 100 percent when sharpening.
 Once satisfied you can convert your image back to RGB colour.

 Selective sharpening: